 Well, the life I endured as a child seemed to follow me into adulthood.
-I ended up marrying a man who cheated on me all the time.
+I ended up marrying a man who devalued me and cheated on me all the time.
 When I decided to leave the family religion as an adult, my kids turned against me, choosing to obey the “disfellowshipping order.”

 Some schools of thought teach that I must not resist, but instead learn to accept and love myself, in order to heal that old energy of the past.
 To put into perspective, I reasoned that resistance was futile, so why not just be more accepting of my present circumstances.
 Why not “surrender”?
 After all, resisting dis-ease was doing nothing for me, except wearing me out.
 This I did by taking time off work because of the extreme exhaustion and anxiety.
 The angst is likely the reason for the hypoadrenia for which I was diagnosed last June.